 How Much Data Does A WiFi Security Camera Use?

-A smart home or business integrated with a number of WiFi-accessible gadgets has become increasingly popular these days.
-Security cameras are a very important piece of everyone’s set-up.
+A smart home or business outfitted with WiFi-accessible gadgets has become increasingly popular.
+Security cameras are a very important piece of everyone’s setup.
 Despite the trend, many people are still skeptical about using a WiFi security camera due to all its bandwidth and data usage.
-If you are planning on installing one, it is good to know how much data a wifi security camera typically uses.
+If you are planning on installing one, it’s good to know how much data a wifi security camera typically uses.

 First, you must note that WIFi cameras are constantly connected to the cloud so they can stream and record video.
 Due to this, some camera brands may consume a lot of bandwidth and data.
 Some WiFi security cameras use up to 4 Mbps when uploading records to the cloud.
-This usage may even go higher, depending on the video quality.
+Depending on the video quality, this usage may even go higher.
 The higher the quality of the recording, the higher data usage the WiFi security camera will consume.
-If not monitored properly, some home security systems can use as much data as up to 400 GB a month for just a few wireless security cameras.
+If not monitored properly, some home security systems can use up to 400 GB a month for just a few wireless security cameras.

 Suppose you are concerned about bandwidth and data limits.
 In that case, it’s best if you look out for these factors that will affect the data consumption of a WiFi security camera:

 1. Video Resolution

-Higher video quality is ideal, especially for security cameras.
+Of course, higher video quality is ideal, especially for security cameras.
 Although higher quality is preferred, it compromises the data consumption of the wireless security camera.
 The average camera quality is 1080p.
-If you are on a budget with your data, it is better to set the quality of the camera one setting lower (typically 720p or 480p).
-Some cameras will switch between high definition (HD) and standard definition (SD) — standard definition settings will reduce bandwidth and data for storage.
+If you are on a budget with your data, it’s better to set the quality of the camera one setting lower.
+Typically, that means 720p or 480p.
+Some cameras will switch between high definition (HD) and standard definition (SD).
+Standard definition settings will reduce bandwidth and data for storage.

 2. Frame Rate Per Seconds (FPS)